 Available in high-gloss, satin, or matte forms, water-based or solvent-based, varnishes are the most durable finish compared to other finishes in their resistance to water, heat, solvents and other chemicals.
 Made of tough and durable synthetic resins that have been modified with drying oils, varnishes provide excellent protection against many substances.

 Varnish polish is durable and can be applied to both stained and bare wood.
 It comes in different varieties of sheen as well.
-Before applying any varnish wood polish, the surface needs to be cleaned and dried properly to obtain best results.
+Before applying any varnish wood polish, the surface needs to be cleaned and dried properly to obtain the best results.

 Available in both water-based and oil-based types, waxes look really good with more of a sheen than a gloss and are easy to use and apply.
 However, they are not very durable and therefore require regular maintenance.
 Available in paste and liquid forms, they can protect the wood from moisture and improve its life.
 They are obtained from plants, minerals and animal sources.

-At first glance, when you start to apply a coat, wax can darken the surface of wood.
+At first glance, when you start to apply a coat, wax can darken the surface of the wood.

 But once the wax dries, the surface will return somewhat to its original shade (although it will be a shade or two darker).
 Adding more and more coats, over time, will darken the color of the wood too.
-However, if keeping the natural original color of the timber is important, then you could decide to go for a more translucent substitute; such as a Hard Wax Oil.
-Wax, due to its ability to seep right through wood layers, is one of the best protecting finishes you can opt for.
+However, if keeping the natural original color of the timber is important, then you could decide to go for a more translucent substitute; such as Hard Wax Oil.
+Wax, due to its ability to seep right through wood layers, is one of the best-protecting finishes you can opt for.
 But it is not the best sealant option against heavy water drenching (in other words, you wouldn’t make it your first choice for outdoor furniture).
 It can be wiped off the surface with a rag and a simple white vinegar solution.
-You can wax over varnished wood – in fact you can wax over almost any type of coat, whether it be varnish, paint, lacquer, etc. So, if you want to have a finish with a great preservative qualities and retain the natural character of wood, wax is a great option for indoor furniture.
+You can wax over varnished wood – in fact, you can wax over almost any type of coat, whether it be varnish, paint, lacquer, etc. So, if you want to have a finish with great preservative qualities and retain the natural character of wood, wax is a great option for indoor furniture.